brimdata/zed/docs/lake/README.md

 ```
 find $ZED_LAKE_ROOT -name idx-* | head -n 1 | xargs zq -z -
 ```
-Now if you run "zed lake find", it will efficiently look through all the index files instead of the raw lake data and run much faster...
+Now if you run `zed lake find`, it will efficiently look through all the index files instead of the raw lake data and run much faster...
 ```
 zed lake find -f table :ip=10.10.23.2